Renew & Restore Detox Kit

 Instead, the mind-body balance we all have relied upon since infancy is directed positively.
 Health and wholeness are the norm; creativity and renewal are the norm.

-This is why I believe that the COVID-19 crisis can lead to healing, because without a doubt everyone feels the need for a rest.
+Without a doubt everyone feels the need for a rest.
 Follow this need toward your source, and it will be fulfilled.
 This is a time when the rest brings into play the infinite power of consciousness.
 All we have to do is align ourselves with that power at the level of silent mind.

 *Editor’s Note: The information in this article is intended for your educational use only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health programs.